fjcaetano/NSStringMask/README.md

 ## Installation

-You can clone the repository and copy the NSStringMask.[hm] to your project or via cocoa pods.
+You can clone the repository and copy the folder `Classes` to your project or install it via cocoa pods.

 ## Documentation